PedroSillos/Velmerwain/copilot_prompts.md

 - Python 3.13.7
 - PySpark with Delta Lake
 - Docker containers
+- Riot Games API integration
-- Bronze (raw), Silver, and Gold data layers
+- Bronze, Silver and Gold data storage

 ## Current App Flow

 ### 1. User Input
 The user runs the app and chooses an action:
-- `add` - to add a new player
+- `add` - to add a new player and fetch their match data
-- `list` - to display all stored players
+- `list` - to display all stored data

 ### 2. Add Player Flow
 When adding a player, the user provides: